Silver nitride

 Silver nitride is an explosive chemical compound with symbol Ag3N.
 It is a black, metallic-looking solid which is formed when silver oxide or silver nitrate is dissolved in concentrated solutions of ammonia, causing formation of the diammine silver complex which subsequently breaks down to Ag3N.
 The standard free energy of the compound is about +315 kJ/mol, making it an endothermic compound which decomposes explosively to metallic silver and nitrogen gas.

 History

 Silver nitride was formerly referred to as fulminating silver, but this can cause confusion with silver fulminate or silver azide, other compounds which have also been referred to by this name.
 The fulminate and azide compounds do not form from ammoniacal solutions of Ag2O.
 Fulminating silver was first prepared in 1788 by the French chemist Claude Louis Berthollet.
+70 years earlier, in 1716 Johann Kunckel von Löwenstern had already described the preparation.

 Properties

 Silver nitride is poorly soluble in water, but decomposes in mineral acids; decomposition is explosive in concentrated acids.
 It also slowly decomposes in air at room temperature and explodes upon heating to 165 °C.